Discover the absolutely essential equipment you need to make your macro photography epic!

 A Sturdy Tripod

-You might be thinking this one is an obvious one Johny, but honesty you would be surprised how many people I've seen shooting macro without a tripod.
+You might be thinking this one is an obvious one Johny, but honestly you would be surprised how many people I've seen shooting macro without a tripod.

-The other thing that makes a huge difference for macro photography is the tripod center column length.
+The other thing that makes a huge difference in macro photography is the tripod center column length.

 With a long center column, it makes it really hard to get your camera low to the ground, making it difficult to get those low compositions.

 A short center column or no column will make your life easier, it lets you get low and close to your macro subject without the center column getting in the way.

 Reflector and Defuser

 Reflectors and defusers are used in portrait and product photography all the time, I bet you didn't think they also come in handy for macro photography as well.